RedTopper/Adventure-Commander/README.md

 - No usages of `new` and `delete`, automatic memory management with `std::shared_ptr<>`

 ## Build using the Makefile

-There are many ways to build Adventure Commander on many different systems.
-Choose from the list of available options below:

 #### Ubuntu
 1. Install ncurses on Ubuntu: `sudo apt install libncursesw5-dev`
 2. Go to Makefile Common